Toxic shock syndrome

 TSS is treated in a hospital, using antibiotics and providing support to the other functions of the body that have been affected.
 Treatment is normally successful if TSS is detected early on.

 There are several ways you can help lower your chance of developing TSS, these include:

 - washing your hands regularly, including before and after tending to wounds or burns

 - make sure all wounds and burns remain clean and are properly cared for

 - washing your hands before and after inserting a tampon

-- making sure you remove the last tampon at the end of your period
+- never inserting more than one tampon at a time and remove the last tampon at the end of your period

-Last reviewed: July 2015
+Last reviewed: August 2021